kenjennings/Atari-Pet-Frogger/README_V00.md

 [Frogger00.asm](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/Frogger00.asm "Frogger00.asm") Atari assembly program.

-; PET FROGGER
+PET FROGGER for Commodore PET 4032

-; (c) November 1983 by John C. Dale, aka Dalesoft
+(c) November 1983 by John C. Dale, aka Dalesoft

-; Ported (parodied) to Atari 8-bit computers November 2018 by Ken Jennings (if this were 1983, aka FTR Enterprises)
+Ported (parodied) to Atari 8-bit computers November 2018 by Ken Jennings (if this were 1983, aka FTR Enterprises)

-As much of the Pet code is used as possible.
+As much of the PET 4032 code is used as possible.
 In most places only the barest minimum of changes are made to deal with the differences on the Atari.

 Notable changes: